gulotmg/fpga-mcu-dac-adc-conversion-pipeline/README.md

 The waveform generator uses a 32-bit Direct Digital Synthesis (DDS) architecture reading from synthesizable inferred ROM lookup tables (256 samples × 8-bit), without vendor IP cores or `.coe` files.

-The logic behind this is simple: instead of an 8-bit phase accumulator, we use 32 bits with fixed-point arithmetic (`UQ8.24`).
-The top 8 bits (integer part) index the 256 samples in the ROM, while the lower 24 bits accumulate the decimal phase step at each update.
+The logic behind this is simple: instead of an 8-bit phase accumulator, we use 32 bits with fixed-point arithmetic.
+The top 8 bits (integer part) index the 256 samples in the ROM, while the lower 24 bits accumulate the decimal phase increment at each update.
 Adding a decimal step allows generating precise frequencies without drift.

-Each DAC serial frame takes 42 clock cycles at 100 MHz (9 cycles inter-frame SYNC delay + 1 cycle transition + 32 serial clock cycles for 16 bits), giving a DAC update rate of:
+Each DAC serial frame takes 42 clock cycles at 100 MHz (100 ns (10 cycles) inter-frame SYNC delay as imposed by DAC7311 datasheet + 32 serial clock cycles for 16 bits), giving a DAC update rate of:

 $$f_s = \frac{100\text{ MHz}}{42} \approx 2.380952\text{ MSPS}$$